 This study confirmed that the majority of subjects sleep in the side lying position and that this sleep position significantly protected against waking cervical, scapular and arm pain and significantly promoted high sleep quality ratings.
 Anecdotally, supine sleep position has been recommended for the prevention of cervical symptoms however, this study identified no advantage in adopting the supine sleep position in relation to the prevalence of waking symptoms.
 The adoption of an supine sleep position was significantly associated with increased prevalence of all waking symptom categories and low sleep quality.

-For people with sleep apnea and snoring issues, lying in the sides is the best position (Log, Yearner or Fetal position).
-Positioning yourself on your side or stomach can help the airways stay open to reduce snoring and alleviate mild apnea (Click here to know more).
+For people with sleep apnoea and snoring issues, lying in the sides is the best position (Log, Yearner or Foetal position).
+Positioning yourself on your side or stomach can help the airways stay open to reduce snoring and alleviate mild apnoea.